Truphone/connect-api-docs/docs/_sources/environments.md.txt

 Base URL: https://services.truphone.com/connect-api-preprod

 The Pre-Production environment was created to replace the Staging environment.
-It has production grade support and throughput, but the data created in this environment will be marked as test data, and therefore will not be shared with the production environment.
+It has production grade support and throughput, but the data will not be shared with the production environment.
 The main goal is to allow App developers to develop and test integration with the Connect API, as well as to execute connectivity tests.
 A few considerations to have when using Pre-Production:
-- API Version is always the release candidate, with the next big changes to be deployed on the next release
-- SIM, Subscription and Customer Data is isolated from Production and marked as Test Data
+- SIM, Subscription and Customer Data is isolated from Production
 - The product catalogs are shared between Production and Pre-Production
 - Pre-production will still use test sims and the current commercial agreements and rules around resource recycling will be kept
 - In order to access the pre-production environment you can use same the same credentials as production